paul-ollis/clippets/README.md

 However:

 - It still needs more tests.
-- There are areas of mouse and keyboard support that beg imrpovement.
+- There are areas of mouse and keyboard support that beg improvement.
 - Some desirable features are obviously missing, such as:

   - There is no proper documentation beyound the built-in help.
   - It does not yet work on MacOS.
-  - It should monitor the input file for changes.